About PetersPioneersFrancis Biggins

 26-Star US Flag 1837-1845Lockport, 1838-1848.
 Francis Biggins was born in 1838, in Lockport, DuPage Township, Will County, Illinois.
 In 1838, there were 26 states in the Union, the last being Michigan.
 William Henry Harrison was President of the United States.

 Francis was the third child of Patrick and Bridget Biggins, who had immigrated from County Mayo, Ireland, to Ontario, Canada, to Lockport in the 1830s.
-Their earlier children were a girl born in 1826-30, Ann in 1835 in Ontario.
+Their earlier children were a girl born in 1826-30 and Ann born in 1835 in Ontario Canada.

 In 1840, Francis' brother Philip was born.